-Dennis Carroll is the former USAID director for pandemic influenza and emerging threats.
+Dennis Carroll is the former USAID Director for the Pandemic Influenza and Other Emerging Threats Unit.
 He currently works with The Global Virome Project, an international initiative that seeks to proactively identify, prepare for, and stop viral threats before they become pandemics.

 What We Discuss with Dennis Carroll: